kennethbaillie/critcare-test/docs/1a74f8f7b8b7e871b413c4697f68b4401fbacdf0/criticalcare/offline_README.md

 The file name becomes the menu item.

-The contents of the file become the link target, so the only thing that should appear there is the plain text link, e.g.
+The contents of the file become the link target, so the only thing that should appear in the file is the plain text link, e.g.

 https://youtu.be/HDyKJ4FOX9o